Roots of the apprenticeship

 Switzerland is a federalist country with 26 independent cantons.
 The Swiss population is divided into four language regions (German, French, Italian and Romansh).
 Even though there are some regional differences in how VET is implemented, the various distinctions are always underpinned by legislation.
 For example, dual-track VET (i.e. combination of classroom instruction and paid apprenticeship) is more prevalent in the German-speaking part of Switzerland in general, whereas in the French-speaking part more school-based VET takes place.
 VET ordinances serve as the common basis for both types of VET programme, therefore the same federal qualification can be obtained by following dual-track or school-based VET programmes.

-More than two-thirds of young people in Switzerland chose a VET pathway.
-In 2012, 77,000 people pursued a dual-track VET career.
+More than two-thirds of young people in Switzerland chose a VET pathway after compulsory education.
 Young people are generally between 16 and 18 years old when they begin a VET programme.
 The most common form of VET in Switzerland is the dual-track pathway, which always includes an apprenticeship.
 VET and PE qualifications are highly regarded in Switzerland.
 They are an attractive way to start a career and they often serve as first choice for very able students.
 VET and PE are not seen as an easy way out or as a last resort for people, who do not have any other options.
 This is illustrated by the fact that, in the Swiss dual-track approach to VET, certain occupations, which are predominantly positioned at tertiary level in other countries, are taught at upper-secondary level (for example in the health care sector).
 VET is the main route into work.
 It offers good and prestigious career growth opportunities, it includes a well-developed system of professional education (PE) at tertiary level, and recognised pecuniary benefits.
 VET graduates attending further education at tertiary level experience a substantial increase in wages.
 This is documented by extensive cost-benefit analyses of the VPET system.
-Individuals who obtained a PE qualification earn, on average, 25% more than individuals whose highest qualification is at upper–secondary level (VET or general education).
+Individuals who obtained a PE qualification earn, on average, 25% more than individuals whose highest qualification is at upper–secondary level (VET or general education) do.
 These findings show that VET serves well as the starting point of a successful professional career.